 Fixed bonus category cards

-A fixed bonus category card offers a higher cash back rate in specific categories and a base 1 percent cash back on all other purchases.
-Common fixed bonus categories include dining, groceries and purchases at U.S. gas stations.
+A fixed bonus category card offers a higher cash back rate — usually anywhere from 2 to 5 percent — in specific categories and at least 1 percent cash back on all other purchases.
+Common fixed bonus categories include dining, groceries and gas station purchases.